**IOM2**

 1914 TT Sunbeam

-Sunbeam of Wolverhampton, through their Chief designer Louis Coatalen, had risen to pre-eminence in the competition field with developments of their production cars at Brooklands and in the Coupe de L’Auto race in the period from 1910-1913.
-In 1913 the Coupe de L’Auto was won by Peugeot with a revolutionary design by the Swiss engineer Ernest Henry which was to closely influence Sunbeam, Ballot and Grand Prix design generally over the next ten years.
-The 1913 Peugeot was a three litre 16 valve twin-overhead camshaft four cylinder engine with the camshafts directly driven by a train of gears.
+Sunbeam of Wolverhampton, through their Chief designer Louis Coatalen, had risen to pre-eminence in the competition field with developments of their production cars at Brooklands and the Coupe de L’Auto races in the period from 1910-1913.
+Achieving a famous 1-2-3 victory in the 1912 Coupe de L’Auto (a 3-litre formula) the 1913 event proved disappointing for Sunbeam, only finishing third to two Peugeots driven by Boillot and Goux.
+Peugeot had turned up with a revolutionary design by the Swiss engineer Ernest Henry, a three litre 16 valve, twin-overhead camshaft, four cylinder engine, with the camshafts directly driven by a train of gears.
+This was without question the most advanced and powerful racing engine of the day.
+It had been developed in a separate works set up specifically to produce the ultimate racing machines.
+It was so ingenious and successful, that it had enormous influence on engine design for many years to come, and this breakthrough was not lost on Coatalen

-With the Coupe de L’Auto formula going down to 2½ litres, Peugeot, like Sunbeam sold off their 3 litre cars and started work on the new formula.
+With the Coupe de L’Auto formula going down to 2½ litres for 1914, Peugeot, like Sunbeam sold off their 3 litre cars and started work on the new formulae for the 1914 Tourist Trophy (TT) and Grand Prix (GP).
 One of those Peugeot’s went to Jacques Menier in France while another was bought by Henry Royce to study and was kept by him until the start of WW1.
-The third went to Louis Coatalen, which had been on a publicity tour in the Autumn of 1913, and in extreme secrecy was brought to his home, Waverley House in Wolverhampton, aided by Dario Resta (an Italian born naturalised Briton) and Jean Chassagne.
-Here it was totally stripped and detailed drawings were made, scaling up perfect copies to a 3.3 litre version for the revived RAC Tourist Trophy (TT) race, before it was reassembled and returned without trace.
+The third went to Louis Coatalen, which had been on a publicity tour in the hands of Dario Resta (an Italian born naturalised Briton) during the Autumn of 1913, and in extreme secrecy was brought to his home Waverley House, Goldthorn Road in Wolverhampton, aided by Jean Chassagne.
+Here it was totally stripped and detailed drawings were made of all the parts by two of Sunbeam’s draughtsmen, Hugh Rose and Ted Hatlands, enabling scaling up of perfect copies to a 3.3 litre version for the revived RAC Tourist Trophy race, before it was reassembled.
+When the car was back together it was driven to Moorfield Works so that the engine could be bench-tested before returning it to France without trace.

-Coatalen had designed, built and driven special cars for the 1906, 07 and 08 TT races for Humber and Hillman.
-The new RAC formula for the revived TT consisted of only two major specifications, an unusual engine capacity of 3310cc and a minimum weight of 21 1/2 cwt, or 2,408lbs including the driver and riding mechanic.
+Coatalen had Tourist Trophy experience and had previously designed, built and driven special cars for the 1906, 1907 and 1908 races for Humber and Hillman.
+The new RAC formula for the revived Tourist Trophy consisted of only two major specifications, an unusual engine capacity of 3310cc and a minimum weight of 21 1/2 cwt, or 2,408lbs including the driver and riding mechanic.
 The 600 mile race, over the 37 ½ mile Isle of Man (IOM) circuit, involved 16 laps spread over two days taking place on 10th and 11th June 1914, and attracted Sunbeam plus eight other manufacturer’s entries.
 24 cars in all.

-Coatalen had not only to consider up-scaling his Peugeot ‘copy’ design to TT spec, but also up to the 4½ litre capacity limit required of the GP de L’ACF in Lyon taking place on 4th July 1914.
-For this latter up-scale he wanted to further develop and improve the Peugeot design, so some serious redesign and modification was done, especially to the valve gear and lubrication system, and IOM2 was the test-bed for these improvements.
+Coatalen had not only to consider up-scaling his Peugeot ‘copy’ design to TT spec, but also to the 4½ litre capacity limit required of the Grand Prix de L’ACF in Lyon taking place on 4th July 1914.
+For this latter up-scale he wanted to further develop and improve the Peugeot design, so some serious redesign and modifications were done, especially to the valve gear and lubrication system, and IOM2 seemed to be the test-bed for these improvements.
+Sunbeam had intended building eight chassis to cover the two races, although how many individual cars were actually completed (as opposed to being repurposed) remains uncertain, as the GP and TT cars were very similar in design, so flexibility certainly existed for the cars to be re-engineered for the Grand Prix, fitted with 4½ litre engines, slightly longer wheelbase, deeper radiators, and higher gearing, if necessary.
+What is certain is that they made four TT specification cars.

-That 21½ cwt minimum weight allowed Coatalen to design a TT chassis and running gear which was perfectly able to cope with the further power increase delivered by the 4½ litres for the very fast Lyon GP circuit.
-The TT cars had engines set back in extra long subframes which were all predrilled for fitting larger engines.
-By the end of March, the 1914 TT cars with 3,265cc engines which had been built in the Racing and Experimental department were being tested at Brooklands.
+That 21½ cwt minimum weight allowed Coatalen to design a car based on a modified 12/16 chassis, but with underslung rather than outrigged rear axle, and running gear which was perfectly able to cope with the further power increase delivered by the 4½ litre engines for the very fast Lyon Grand Prix circuit.
+The TT cars had engines set back in extra long sub-frames and certainly in the case of IOM2, predrilled for the option of fitting the larger engine, as is still clearly evident on the sub-frame.
+It may even have been tested with the 4 1/2 litre engine prior to the TT.
+By the end of March, the 1914 TT cars with 3,265cc (81.5 x 156.4mm) capacity engines had been built in the Racing and Experimental department and were being tested at Brooklands.
+In May further tests were carried out there in company with one of the GP cars, ironing out the finer details which always took place with new racing cars, and as this was the first time Sunbeam had used wire wheels with knock-off nuts, drivers and mechanics put in a lot of practice changing wheels.

-The three copy chassis, with a short wheelbase of 8’10” and track of 4’8”, were well suited for the twisty Isle of Man circuit and based largely on the 12/16 chassis, but the fourth car IOM2 had a much less slavish adaptation of the Henry engine design.
-Improved valve operation using ‘finger’ tappets operating on the camshafts, rather than the rod and stirrup of the Henry design which weighed about four times that on the IOM2 design.
-2-bolt crankshaft journals were used rather than 4-bolt, a 9’ 0” wheelbase and 4’ 10” track with underslung axles, rather than the 12/16’s outrigged design.
-With different gearbox ratios, it also had dry sump lubrication, with the oil tank beneath the driver and a scavenger/pressure pump system.
-This was the car that the Sunbeam Company based their entries for the Grand Prix, enlarged to 4 1/2 litres, which were in most respects identical to IOM2.
+The three ‘copy’ chassis, with short wheelbase of 8’10” and track of 4’8” were well suited for the twisty Isle of Man circuit and these Tourist Trophy Sunbeams were not only direct clones of their Peugeot counterparts, they shared virtually no components with production Sunbeam cars of the period.
+The fourth car IOM2, whilst outwardly identical had a much less slavish adaptation of the Henry engine design including improved valve operation using ‘finger’ tappets operating on the camshafts, rather than the rod and stirrup of the Henry design, weighing about a quarter of that on the ‘copy’ cars.
+2-bolt crankshaft journals were also tried rather than the normal 4.
+With different gearbox ratios, dry sump lubrication, the oil tank beneath the driver and a scavenger/pressure pump system, this was the car on which the Sunbeam Company based their entries for the Grand Prix, enlarged to 4 1/2 litres, and were in most respects identical to IOM2.
+Regardless of how IOM2 was going to perform on the IOM, Coatalen must have decided this latter valve arrangement was superior to the copy cars, as all the Grand Prix engines were manufactured to the same ‘finger’ tappet design.

 Back to Wolverhampton with all four cars and IOM2 left there for a thorough examination of the whys and wherefores of the damage.

-As the Sunbeam Experimental and Racing Department was being overstretched, it seems the three ‘copy’ cars were converted for the Grand Prix, complete with their 4½ litre engines and deeper radiators, arriving in Lyon with only one practice day left.
+The Sunbeam Experimental and Racing Department was being overstretched, as they also had to produce racing engines for the motor boat races in Monaco and two types of aeroplane engines, however three cars were indeed completed and readied for the Grand Prix in early July.
+The team arrived in Lyon only shortly before the race, lacking testing and familiarisation with only one practice day left.
 The 4th July start had the cars off in pairs, and Mercedes were back with no less than a five car team and took a 1, 2, 3 victory, with Goux fourth in Peugeot II and Resta fifth in Sunbeam II.
 Chassagne’s Sunbeam I was out with conrod bolt failure, and Guinness was also out with a broken piston.

 Just as August brought the start of WWI, the GP cars were sent off to America with pointed tails attached, for Indianapolis and board track racing.
 One was crashed, it’s engine finding it’s way in due course into a 1914 Peugeot chassis.
 The other two took part in 1915, subsequently returning to England and being fitted with 6 cylinder, 4.9 litre engines for testing, returning in 1916 for Indianapolis, when Joseph Christiaens finished 4th.

-During the war years, the Sunbeam racing department still had a stock of TT and GP components in-house including the ‘copy’ TT engines, spares and radiators, with parts being used when and where appropriate.
-It seems the only complete car was IOM2, now fitted with new super-spec conrod bolts and a sheet brass patch riveted over the exit hole (still clearly visible today in the original crankcase), as basically everything that was racing was in America.
-Ironically it’s failure on the Isle of Man, meant IOM2 remained a standard TT car, thus saved from being re-engineered into a GP or 6-cylinder chassis.
+In the latter war years, the Sunbeam racing department had a stock of dismantled TT components including the ‘copy’ TT engines, axles, gearboxes, and radiators etc, with parts being used when and where appropriate.
+It seems the only car still complete was IOM2, now fitted with new super-spec con-rod bolts and a sheet brass patch riveted over the exit hole (still clearly visible today in the original crankcase), as basically everything that was racing was in America.
+Ironically it’s failure on the Isle of Man, meant IOM2 remained the only standard Tourist Trophy car, thus saved from being re-engineered into a GP or 6-cylinder chassis,

-After the war ended, the Sunbeam racing department re-chassis’d the spare TT engines, radiators and components, reassembling the cars with tourer bodies using the parts as available.
+After the war ended, the Sunbeam racing department re-chassis’d the other spare TT engines, radiators and components, reassembling the cars with tourer bodies using the parts as available.
 As far as is apparent, they did this with two of the ‘copy’ engines, IOM1 and IOM4, the pair being sold in the early 1920s.
 Both cars survive, have long histories themselves and been put back close to original specification, with IOM3 seemingly being consumed as spare parts in the process.
+The three surviving cars are accepted by all authorities to be genuine TT examples.

 Sunbeam’s face at the odd organised event after the war was thus likely, though not definitely, to be IOM2 and we find mention of a TT Sunbeam at Liverpool speed trials on 16 May 1921, driven by C V Cozens which got two places, including a first, and on 4th June 1921, Henry Seagrave got fastest time of the day at Holme Moss Hill Climb.

 Bill and Peggy clicked, went for a tour of Scotland with friends in the Sunbeam and a Harley-Davidson combination, were married in October 1923 and returned to Irishman Creek on the P&O Moldovia in November, with the Sunbeam following on a later ship.
+From this moment onwards, IOM2 became the only TT car with a completely clear identity, due to it’s isolation in New Zealand and the incredibly detailed history recorded there.
 The car arrived in Christchurch at Lawrence Motors in Tuam Street in April 1924 to be greeted by a large and interested crowd.

-All preparation duly done, Bill and his mate Andy Irving, with a Brescia Bugatti drove 700 miles over rutted and shingle roads up to the North Island, Auckland and beyond to Muriwai Beach for the New Zealand Motor Cup.
-A photo shows the car with the tent, as they were sleeping among the Muriwai sand dunes where they did their tuning and repairs in that difficult environment.
+All preparation duly done, Bill and his mate Andy Irving with a Brescia Bugatti drove 700 miles over rutted and shingle roads up to the North Island, Auckland and beyond to Muriwai Beach for the New Zealand Motor Cup.
+An extraordinary photograph shows the car parked with the tent, as they were sleeping among the Muriwai sand dunes where they camped and did their pre-race tuning and repairs in that challenging environment.
+Races were run at low tide with the sand damp and firmly packed.

 Held on 21st February, Race 4 was the main attraction of the meeting and was over 50 miles with seven turns for the New Zealand Motor Cup.
 Lined up against IOM2 amongst others were, an Indianapolis Stutz, a modified type 22 Bugatti, a 30/98 Vauxhall and a Grand Prix Itala.
-After a close fought race, Hamilton won by 36 seconds at an average speed of 81.5 mph,and Bill with Stan Jones as riding mechanic were rewarded for their efforts with the big prize of the New Zealand Motor Cup.
+From a rolling start, it was a 12 1/2 mile lap, there and back down the long beach of 6 1/4 miles, with a hairpin at each end.
+After a close fought race, Hamilton won by 36 seconds at an average speed of 81.5 mph, and Bill with Stan Jones as riding mechanic were rewarded for their efforts with the big prize of the New Zealand Motor Cup.

 An attempt at the Australasian 5-mile Speed Record was to be staged at the end of the day but due to the rising tide, was postponed to the next day when conditions were better.
-IOM2 had a top speed in the vicinity of 115 mph, but drag on the beach prevented this being attained at Muriwai.
-However Bill with the Sunbeam returned on the Sunday and achieved his first Australasian Land Speed Record covering the distance in an electronically timed 2 min 59.6 seconds, equal to 100.27mph, thereby becoming the first person verified to achieve the magic century in the Southern Hemisphere.
+Bill duly returned with the Sunbeam on the Sunday and achieved his first Australasian Land Speed Record covering the distance, two ways, at an electronically timed average of 2 min 59.6 seconds, equal to 100.27mph, thereby becoming the first person verified to officially record the magic 100mph in the whole of the Southern Hemisphere.
 Following his momentous achievements Bill enjoyed a leisurely tour with the car on the long way back home again.

 Another attempt at the Australasian 5-mile Land Speed Record was to be staged at the end of the day but again due to the rising tide, was postponed to the next day.
 Bill with IOM2 returned on the Sunday, however he was unsuccessful in his efforts, recording a time of 3 min 19.6 seconds at 90.18mph on the wet sand.

 Afterwards Bill then returned home to really get to grips with the workshop.
 He made up a set of alloy pistons with a higher compression ratio and much reduced reciprocating weight, which allowed maximum revs up from 3,000 with the iron pistons, to some 3,300rpm at which the very long stroke reached heady piston speeds for the time.
-A lot of fast practice runs over those shingle roads led to a final collapse of the central main ball bearing in the engine, which in turn, broke the crankshaft at the centre.
+He fitted twin ACME carburettors and a lot of fast practice runs over those shingle roads led to a final collapse of the central main ball bearing in the engine, which in turn, broke the crankshaft at the centre.
 The crate of spares had this massive new ball race and Bill set about welding the shaft and getting it reassembled, improving the oil feed to the bearing races in time for the 1927 race.

-The big race lacked Matthew’s eight-cylinder 1922 TT car, which had dropped a valve in practice, Bert Shorter’s (ex-Count Louis Zborowski’s) 2 litre Miller, which had thrown a rod and Meredith’s eight-cylinder Bugatti with various ailments.
-Bill started behind the Strasbourg car but soon overtook it and led for a couple of laps before his main oil pipe fractured well down the beach and he was out.
+On 5th March 1927, the big race at Muriwai Beach with nine turns lacked Matthew’s eight-cylinder 1922 TT car, which had dropped a valve in practice, Bert Shorter’s (ex-Count Louis Zborowski’s) 2 litre Miller, which had thrown a rod and Meredith’s eight-cylinder Bugatti with various ailments.
+Bill started behind the Strasbourg car but soon overtook it and led for 25 miles up until around half way, before his main oil pipe fractured well down the beach and he was out.
 The Strasbourg 2 litre was no match for the Stutz which just crossed the finish line before its crankcase disintegrated.

 By the 1928 Muriwai meeting on 4th February, Matthew Wills had given up and sold the 1922 car to George Henning, who duly lined up for the big race, event 5, the New Zealand Motor Cup as did Bill Hamilton with IOM2, Wilson with the Stutz, now totally rebuilt by Mason-Porter, the Miller now owned by Keith Cutten and thus properly rebuilt and repaired, Bauchop with the Thomas Special, Charlie East from Sydney with a type 37 Bugatti and Hugh Carter with a Mercer.

 The revived Stutz got a lead, being really pushed by the Miller, with the rest some 40 seconds later, but the Miller lost its earth wire and Cutten didn’t find the problem in time to rejoin the fray, so Wilson could relax a bit, but only a bit as Bill was only four seconds behind.
 Both the East Bugatti and Carter’s Mercer were well back, and Henning dropped a valve in the eight cylinder car wrecking one cylinder block and holing the crankcase.
-So, the 14 year old IOM2 came in second in 36 minutes, 28 seconds to Wilson’s 35 minutes 56 seconds for his third win, thus keeping the New Zealand Motor Cup.
-Later that day, IOM2 then took second place in the 12 mile All comers Handicap.
+At the end, Bill in IOM2 came second in 36 minutes, 28 seconds to Wilson’s 35 minutes 56 seconds for his third win, who thus kept the New Zealand Motor Cup.
+Later that day, IOM2 then took second place in the 12 mile All-comers Handicap.
 At the conclusion of the meeting it was intended for a five mile speed test, however the holiday crowds invaded the beach preventing the attempt.
 Nevertheless returning the following day a suitable one mile stretch was located when IOM2 averaged 95.1mph.

-On 3rd March 1928, Bill Hamilton took IOM2 to the Oreti Beach race meeting, the second of three such events four miles South of Invercargill, organised by the Southland Motor Sports Association.
-They had a great day of racing, including winning the 24 mile Dominion Speed Cup, beating Andy Irvine’s Bugatti, not only receiving a miniature but the sizeable sum of £150, equal to more than £8,000 today.
+By this stage, IOM2 had a top speed in the vicinity of 115 mph, but drag on the beach prevented this being attained at Muriwai.
+Therefore nearer to home, on 3rd March 1928, Bill Hamilton took IOM2 to the Oreti Beach race meeting, the second of three such events four miles South of Invercargill.
+Organised by the Southland Motor Sports Association, Oreti Beach was considered to have less drag, and they had a great day of racing, including winning the 24 mile Dominion Speed Cup, beating Andy Irvine’s Bugatti, not only receiving a miniature but the sizeable sum of £150, equal to more than £8,000 today.

 After the meeting the electronic timing gear was set up and put in position for an attempt at the national mile record.
-CWF Hamilton in the Sunbeam had a really good run setting an astonishing, electronically-timed Australasian Flying Mile record of 33 seconds flat, an average speed of 109.09mph.
+CWF Hamilton in the Sunbeam had really good runs, setting an electronically-timed Australasian Flying Mile record of 33.0 seconds, an average speed of 109.09mph. a truly astonishing feat in what was a 14 year old car.

-Finally on 17th March Bill won the twelve mile Dunedin Championship race beating Andy Irving’s Bugatti at Waikouaiti Beach averaging 74.1 mph.
+The final recorded ‘in period’ race with the Sunbeam was on 17th March at Waikouaiti Beach, when Bill and IOM2 won the twelve mile Dunedin Championship race, beating Andy Irving’s Bugatti and averaging 74.1 mph.

-The Hamilton Sunbeam story however had not ended in 1928, as the car continued to weave a story around itself.
-Bill then decided to reconvert the old racer to a family touring car, building a light tubing body frame, suitable mudguards, fitted lights and modified a four-branch exhaust and under body pipe, re-spoking the wheels and changing to well-base 20 inch tyres from the original beaded edge ones, giving it quite a modern look for the ‘30’s.
+The Hamilton Sunbeam story however had not ended in 1928, as the car continued to feature for years to come.
+Bill subsequently decided to reconvert the old racer to a family touring car, building a light tubing body frame, suitable mudguards, fitted lights and modified a four-branch exhaust and under body pipe, re-spoking the wheels and changing to well-base 20 inch tyres from the original beaded edge ones, giving it quite a modern look for the ‘30’s.
+According to Peggy, this was their only road car for a number of years.

 A two page illustrated article was written in the April 1938 issue of Motorsport following a visit, concluding with “This car, which I understand is still going well, must be the one driven by Resta.
 The New Zealand one is probably the only one existing in it’s original state, for the old racing body still remains hung-up in the rafters of Mr Hamilton’s wool shed awaiting the revival of racing in New Zealand”